w0utje/WavesLPoSDistributer/README.md

 # WavesLPoSDistributer
 A revenue distribution tool for Waves nodes\
-Welcome to Plukkies version of the LPoSdistribution script, 'the lazy' version, which queues up multiple sessions and automates next session info :-)
+Welcome to Plukkies version of the LPoSdistribution script, 'the lazy' version, which queues up multiple sessions and automates next session info :-)\

+Many thanks to original version of Marc Jansen and the fork of W0utje!\

 Donations are welcome if you like this version of the script: 'The lazy' version
   - you can send waves to wallet alias '**plukkie**'